ksator/junos-automation-with-saltstack/README.md

 https://docs.saltstack.com/en/latest/topics/releases/version_numbers.html
 https://en.wikipedia.org/wiki/List_of_chemical_elements

 Nitrogen has a better network automation support than Carbon.
-Nitrogen should be available on pypi https://pypi.python.org/pypi by July 2017. at that time you will be able to install Nitrogen using
+Nitrogen should be available on pypi https://pypi.python.org/pypi by July 2017.
+At that time you will be able to install Nitrogen using
 ```
 pip install salt
 ```
-meanwhile you can install Nitrogen from the salt github repository (https://github.com/saltstack/salt) using the branch 2017.7:
+Meanwhile, you can install Nitrogen from the salt github repository (https://github.com/saltstack/salt) using the branch 2017.7:
 ```
 pip install git+https://github.com/saltstack/salt.git@2017.7
 ```